Ignacio-Freire/Ignacio-Freire/README.md

 Working on several proyects ranging from COBOL to Solidity.
 Yes, as you heard, from the 🦕dinos🦖 to the 🚀moon🌘!

+Started at [LossLess.cash](https://lossless.cash/) recently as a full time Solidity developer.
+An amazing protocol that is the first DeFi hack mitigation tool for token creators.

 Slowly building [@RodeoSolutions](https://github.com/RodeoSolutions) and accepting new requests at [Fiverr](https://www.fiverr.com/ignfreire).
 In the past year I have developed, coached and audited several ERC20 and BEP20 Tokens requested by clients which can be found on Rodeo's github page.

 ## Where to find me...